johannschopplich/nuxt-kirby/docs/essentials/what-is-kql.md

 ```

 ::: tip
-Nuxt Kirby provides a custom API endpoint for KQL requests `/api/kql` that enables bearer token authentication.
+The [Kirby Headless plugin](https://kirby.tools/docs/headless/getting-started/) provides a custom KQL endpoint `/api/kql` that enables bearer token authentication.
+Nuxt Kirby works seamlessly with this endpoint.
 Check out the [Authentication guide](/essentials/authentication) for more information.
 :::